nexiality/documentation/commands/ws/upload(url,body,fileParams,var).md

 By default, Nexial will use an HTTP POST with multipart to perform the upload operation.
 This might not always suit the target URL.
 One can alter the default behavior by specify in the `body` parameter:
 - `nexial.ws.upload.method` for the desired HTTP method for this operation.
-- `nexial.ws.upload.multiplart` to indicate if this request should be constructed as a multipart request or not.
+- `nexial.ws.upload.multipart` to indicate if this request should be constructed as a multipart request or not (default is yes).

 For example,
 ![](image/upload_02.png)